BIGJRA/BIGJRA.github.io/rejuv.md

     -   Quick Attack

 Huey is not too bad!
-Just make sure he doesn’t get stupidly powerful with Octillery or Glalie’s moody and you’ll be fine.
+Just make sure he doesn't get stupidly powerful with Octillery or Glalie's moody and you'll be fine.

 Now we get to play as Saki for a bit.
-Interact with all the … as well as Saki’s parents then pick up the phone in the upper left corner.
+Interact with all the … as well as Saki's parents then pick up the phone in the upper left corner.

 Back as the player, enter the first room.